icanteach/droidhub/README.md

-# droidfeed
+# droidhub

 droidfeed is a work-in-progress Android app

 ## Android development!

-**droidfeed** is an app that attempts to use the latest cutting edge libraries and tools.
+**droidhub** is an app that attempts to use the latest cutting edge libraries and tools.
 As a summary:

 * Entirely written in Kotlin.
 * Uses Kotlin Coroutines throughout.